EsupPortail/esup-otp-cas/README.md

 dependencies {
     ...
-    implementation "com.github.EsupPortail:esup-otp-cas:08371e0658"
+    implementation "com.github.EsupPortail:esup-otp-cas:master"
 }
 ```

-TIPS: Look for https://jitpack.io/#EsupPortail/esup-otp-cas and check the available version you can use - here 08371e0658 is ok with CAS 7.1.0 but maybe it's not the last one
+TIPS: Look for https://jitpack.io/#EsupPortail/esup-otp-cas and check the available version you can use

 If you want to package locally, with JDK 21 :